Bushell-lab/RNA-seq/README.md

 # RNA-seq
 Processing of standard RNA-seq data created with the CORALL library prep kit

-The scripts in the SE directory allow the processing of single-end reads, whereas the PE directry contains scripts to process paired-end reads
+The shell scripts starting with SE will process single-end read data, whereas those starting with PE will process paired-end read data